reidcallender/ActiveDirectoryLab/README.md

 ![Image](https://github.com/user-attachments/assets/1089ceac-2d87-45ca-8a18-0e184712a6ad)
 <br />
 <br />
-Logged into our client1 VM and verified that the network had been succesfully implemented and the client is receiving an IP adress from the DHCP server. <br/>
+Logged into our client1 VM and verified that the network had been successfully implemented and the client is receiving an IP address from the DHCP server. <br/>
 <br />
 ![Image](https://github.com/user-attachments/assets/23443f0f-91ba-474f-85f3-1afe61f587c2)
 <br />